jurij-jukic/sample-hyperapp/resources/guides/02-TROUBLESHOOTING.md

 2. Check both node consoles for P2P issues

-3. Use browser DevTools Network tab
+3. Use browser DevTools:
+   - Network tab for HTTP/WebSocket
+   - Console for JavaScript errors
+   - Application tab for storage

+4. For voice apps:
+   - Check browser permissions for microphone
+   - Monitor WebSocket frames in DevTools
+   - Log audio buffer sizes and timing

-4. Start with minimal example and add complexity
+5. Start with minimal example and add complexity

-5. Compare with working samchat example
+6. Compare with working examples:
+   - samchat for P2P chat patterns
+   - voice for WebSocket/audio patterns